jdelamer/CSCI-531/lectures/mdp/markov-decison-process/mdp-learning.md

 :::{admonition} Activity
 :class: activity

-- What can you conclude from this equation?
+What can you conclude from this equation?
 :::

-- To calculate the optimal policy, we "just" need to calculate the optimal value function.
+To determine the optimal policy, we "simply" need to calculate the optimal value function.